HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/troubleshooting_dxclient.md

 ???+ info "Related information"
     -   [DXClient](../dxclient/index.md)

-## Troubleshooting for some known Issues.
+## Troubleshooting for some known Issues

-1. In case of failure in running tasks due timeout issues in kubernetes environment, change the load balancer time out setting from 60 seconds to as per your requirement.
+- In case of failure in running tasks due timeout issues in kubernetes environment, change the load balancer time out setting from 60 seconds to as per your requirement.

+## HCLSoftware U learning materials

+To learn how to monitor, troubleshoot, and contact support about issues you encounter with DX, go to [Monitoring and Troubleshooting](https://hclsoftwareu.hcltechsw.com/component/axs/?view=sso_config&id=3&forward=https%3A%2F%2Fhclsoftwareu.hcltechsw.com%2Fcourses%2Flesson%2F%3Fid%3D3436){target="_blank”}.
+You can try it out using the [Monitoring and Troubleshooting Lab](https://hclsoftwareu.hcltechsw.com/images/Lc4sMQCcN5uxXmL13gSlsxClNTU3Mjc3NTc4MTc2/DS_Academy/DX/Administrator/HDX-ADM-200_Monitoring_and_Troubleshooting_Lab.pdf){target="_blank”} and corresponding [Monitoring and Troubleshooting Resources](https://hclsoftwareu.hcltechsw.com/images/Lc4sMQCcN5uxXmL13gSlsxClNTU3Mjc3NTc4MTc2/DS_Academy/DX/Administrator/HDX-ADM-200_Monitoring_and_Troubleshooting_Lab_Resources.zip){target="_blank”}.